 At Burberry, to achieve our climate-related goals we focus on energy efficiency first and foremost.
 We drive energy efficiency across our stores by instilling good practice behaviour and installing more efficient lighting systems at our new and refurbished stores.
 We then reinvest savings into renewable energy procurement in the region, before finally offsetting any remaining emissions, reducing our emissions footprint to zero.
 We currently source 93%^ of our electricity from renewable sources and are on track to achieve our target of using 100% renewable electricity in our own operations by 2022.

-Ensuring our supply chain partners share our ambition for a Net-Zero future is crucial to achieving meaningful change at scale.
+Ensuring our supply chain partners share our ambition for a Climate Positive future is crucial to achieving meaningful change at scale.
 In January 2021, we launched a programme in partnership with the Apparel Impact Institute (Aii) to establish a platform for Italian manufacturers to coordinate, fund and scale environmental programmes with measurable impact.
 Working alongside two fellow luxury brand partners, the initiative demonstrates a shared ambition to pursue a collective mission to make fashion’s supply chains more sustainable.

 These initiatives, alongside our transition to more sustainable raw materials, are contributing to our Scope 3 science based target.
 To date, in line with our Science Based Targets, we have reduced our our scope 3 emissions from purchased goods and services by nearly 8,700 tonnes compared to FY 2016/17.
 We are supporting the UN Climate Change's efforts in the fashion industry and have taken a leadership position by collaborating with other brands to promote energy efficiency and renewable energy across the entire fashion industry.
 In addition, we signed the Fashion Charter Communique at the 25th session of the Conference of the Parties.
 The Communique encourages countries with major fashion production and consumer markets to partner with us to bring the industry in line with the Paris Agreement goal of limiting average global temperature rise to 1.5°C. In December 2018, we became a founding signatory of the UN Climate Change Fashion Industry Charter for Climate Action.
 The initiative aims to drive improvements across the fashion industry with an initial goal of reducing aggregate greenhouse gas emissions by 30% by 2030.